ZackPashkin/tensorflow_glasses_classifier_plus_tflite/README.md

 # tensorflow_glasses_classifier_plus_tflite
-Transfer learning classifier people with glasses.
-Easy to follow guide how to convert to tflite model for mobile

 Transfer learning with Inception and MobileNet was used as out-of-box solution with options for rapid experimentation in limited time.
 After series of trials mobilenet was chosen as having less inference time and to satisfy requirement =<3mb for model with low latency.
 Although more data is required for better accuracy.